AxisCommunications/acap3-examples/larod/README.md

 ```

 #### Install your application
-Installing your application on an Axis video product is as simple as:
+Installing your application on an Axis video device is as simple as:

-Browse to the following page (replace <axis_device_ip> with the IP number of your Axis video product)
+Browse to the following page (replace <axis_device_ip> with the IP number of your Axis video device)

 ```bash
 http://<axis_device_ip>/#settings/apps
 ```